 CBD Derived from Hemp vs Marijuana

 When a person is interested in taking CBD for the first time, they should know where it is sourced from.
-CBD from Hemp is much different than CBD from Marijuana.
+Cannabidiol from Hemp is much different than from Marijuana.

 CBD from Hemp contains little to no THC, therefore it does not cause a “high”.
-When sourced from Marijuana, CBD will be found in conjunction with THC, and the THC would obviously cause a psychoactive effect.
-Marijuana is currently illegal, unless you are in a state which allows for medial or recreational uses.
+When sourced from Marijuana, CBD will be found in conjunction with THC, and the THC would obviously cause an intoxicating effect.
+Marijuana is currently illegal unless you are in a state which allows for medical or recreational uses.
 Hemp is legal in all US states, as long as it is properly sourced according to the 2018 Farm Bill.